jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-04-getting-started-with-pyflink-on-aws-part-3/index.md

 ## Run Application

 We first need to create records in the source Kafka topic.
 It is done by executing the data generator app (*producer.py*).
 See [part 2](/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2) for details about the generator app and how to execute it.
+Note that we should connect to the VPN server in order to create records from the developer machine.

-Once executed, we can check the topic for the source data is created and messages are ingested.
+Once executed, we can check the source topic is created and messages are ingested.

 ![](source-topic.png#center)

+### Monitoring on Flink Web UI

-We can run the Flink application on AWS console.
-There are multiple options and, as we haven't enabled [snapshots](https://docs.aws.amazon.com/managed-flink/latest/java/how-fault-snapshot.html), we can run the application without snapshot.
+We can run the Flink application on AWS console with the *Run without snapshot* option as we haven't enabled [snapshots](https://docs.aws.amazon.com/managed-flink/latest/java/how-fault-snapshot.html).

 ![](kda-run.png#center)